Stock events for Service Properties Trust (SVC)

 SVC’s Geographic footprint

-Service Properties Trust has a broad geographic footprint, with properties located across 46 states, Washington D.C., Puerto Rico, and Canada.
-Hotels are primarily situated in well-located suburban markets near major metropolitan areas, urban centers, airports, medical or educational facilities, major tourist attractions, or large suburban office parks.
-Travel centers are located along the U.S. Interstate Highway System.
+Service Properties Trust has properties located across 46 states, Washington D.C., Puerto Rico, and Canada.
+Its hotels are strategically situated in well-located suburban markets near major metropolitan areas, often close to demand generators like urban centers, airports, medical or educational facilities, and tourist attractions.
+Travel centers are typically found along the U.S. Interstate Highway System, while service and necessity-based retail net lease properties are positioned to benefit from strong consumer demand.

 SVC Corporate Image Assessment